lukehandley/KPFautoscheduler/README.md

 * *allocated_nights* https://github.com/California-Planet-Search/jump-config/tree/master/allocations/hires_j
   * Dates and start/stop markers for each quarter night
 * *marked_scripts*
-  * Directory of text files of format 'MM-DD-YYYY.txt' from all previous dates in observing semester
+  * Directory of text files of format 'YYYY--MM-DD.txt' from all previous dates in observing semester
   * Copy the marked starlist targets relevant to the observers sheet (i.e. above the line of X's)
 * *current_day*
+  * Date string in same format as above

 ## The Scheduler